bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 ```

 This enables adding new tasks to the task pool scope while performing other tasks!
 This was a requirement for implementing the newly merged (but not yet implemented) [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45), but it enables new patterns for anyone spawning async tasks in Bevy!

+## Task Pool Panic Handling

+<div class="release-feature-authors">authors: @james7132</div>

+Bevy uses its own custom async task pools to manage scheduling parallel, async tasks.
+In previous versions of Bevy, if a task panicked in one of these pools, it would be non-recoverable unless every scheduled task used `catch_unwind` (which isn't feasible).
+This would also permanently kill worker threads in the global task pools.

+**Bevy 0.9** resolves this problem by calling `catch_unwind` inside the task pool executors.

 ## Hierarchy Query Methods